Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

 ## 14.04 LTS on EC2

-Those are additional notes that are specific for EC2 instances that use Ubuntu 14.04 LTS.
+These are additional notes that are specific for EC2 instances that use Ubuntu 14.04 LTS.

 * The EC2 instance CAN NOT use the current NVidia drivers but at least the beta 337.19 (or higher).
 * Create file  /etc/modprobe.d/nvidia-graphics-drivers.conf